What works?

 integrated social behaviour and network therapy - iSBNT

 There is strong evidence supporting the active ingredients of iSBNT, which is is a structured treatment that can be applied to most kinds of addiction problem.
-Combining a motivational style of working with iSBNT is possibly the best psychosocial intervention for addiction problems - the active ingredients are much the same as for 12-step programmes.
-Digest the What is treatment? page before moving on to iSBNT.
+Combining a motivational style of working with iSBNT is possibly the best psychosocial intervention for addiction problems.
 Practitioners use their professional knowledge and skills to create a bespoke package of treatment.

+It is usual for evidence based interventions to be accompanied by a treatment manual.
 The key to using a manual is flexibility.
-The manual provides a framework and anchor points around which the therapist can creatively deliver an intervention.
-A manual cannot anticipate all of the situations that will be encountered; the skill of practitioners is to apply the principles and practices outlined here to particular cases.
+A manual provides a framework and anchor points around which the practitioner can creatively deliver an intervention.
+It cannot anticipate all the situations that will be encountered; the skill of practitioners is to apply the principles and practices outlined to the circumstances and motivation of particular service users.

 Core topic: building a social network

 1. Involvement of family and friends is at the heart of Integrated Social Behaviour and Network Therapy (iSBNT).
-More interventions than you might think use these principles: Twelve Step programmes, SMART groups, residential rehabilitation for example.
+Many approaches use these principles: Twelve Step programmes, SMART groups, residential rehabilitation, for example.

-2. It is very much in the agency’s and the therapist’s interests to have family and friends supporting treatment.
-Where they are excluded there is scope for negative attitudes to develop and undermine the treatment effort or in extreme cases invoke complaints.
+2. It is very much in the practitioner’s interests to have family and friends supporting treatment.
+Where they are excluded there is scope for negative attitudes to develop and undermine the treatment effort.

-Choosing the right people to be in a support network is key to its working well.
-Stability, concern and commitment as well as respect for each other are the building blocks of a strong network.
-Stability in the lives of network members means an absence of drug, alcohol or mental health problems and underlies the ability to make a commitment.
+Choosing the right people to be in the network is key.
+Stability, concern, commitment and respect for each other are the building blocks of a strong network.
+Stability in the lives of network members means an absence of drug, alcohol or mental health problems.

 Key practitioner skills

-It is best to introduce the idea of network therapy at the first contact when a supportive person may also be present.
+Introduce the idea of a network at the first contact when a supportive person may be present.
 Practitioners need to have...

 ① An ability to explore possible network members: understand who is suitable and who is not